Canaccord Genuity (:) Receives Consensus Rating of “” from Analysts

-Shares of Canaccord Genuity (:) have been assigned a consensus rating of “N/A” from the zero analysts that are currently covering the firm, MarketBeat Ratings reports.
+Canaccord Genuity (:) has been given a consensus recommendation of “N/A” by the zero research firms that are presently covering the company, MarketBeat Ratings reports.

 About Canaccord Genuity